aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 # How a Malicious MCP Server Can Drain Your Database in 5 Steps

-*By Amine Raji, PhD, CISSP*

 ---

 The attack doesn't start at your model.
 It starts at your tool marketplace.

+---

+## Step 1: The payload is text, not code

 Here is the attack chain that production security teams missed in 2026 because their threat model was looking at the wrong layer.
-It is grounded in documented incident patterns, not a theoretical exercise.

----

-## The setup

 Your team is building an agentic customer service system.
 The agent connects to your CRM, your ticketing system, and your knowledge base via MCP servers.
 It can look up customer records, create tickets, and search documentation.
-Standard agentic workflow, deployed across hundreds of organizations this year.

 A developer installs an MCP server from a community registry.
 It handles calendar integrations.
 Nothing sensitive-looking.
 They run a malware scan.
 Clean.
 They install it.